-As we just mentioned, SMS payments is sort of a broad term.
-There are a variety of companies tackling the text-pay challenges and more companies enter the space every year.
+As we just mentioned, SMS payment is sort of a broad term.
+There are a variety of companies tackling the text-to-pay challenges and more companies enter the space every year.

 Pricing and individual models aside, there are a few main categories text systems fall under: